awsdocs/aws-cpp-developer-guide/doc_source/credentials.md

 1. **Create an administrative user\.**

-   Avoid using your root user account \(the initial account you create\) to access the AWS Management Console and services\.
+   Avoid using your AWS account root user \(the initial account you create\) to access the AWS Management Console and services\.
 Instead, create an administrative user account, as explained in [Creating your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)\.

-   After you create the administrative user account and record the login details, **sign out of your root user account** and sign back in using the administrative account\.
+   After you create the administrative user account and record the login details, **sign out of your AWS account root user** and sign back in using the administrative account\.

 ## Create AWS credentials and a profile<a name="s3-1-winvs-setup-creds"></a>